Nylilsa/nylilsa.github.io/me/gohei_duper.md

 [img=me/cps.png, hratio=0, other= ] [br]

 The general rule is that the faster you can mash your buttons the better it is.
 This section isn't very much about talking about the techniques of button mashing (though I might add a section about this later).
-I personally average about 12 clicks per second on my [key=Shift] key, though it is possible to get multiple goheis even when your clicks per second is 6.
+I personally use one keyboard for all my inputs.
+With it, I average about 12 clicks per second on my [key=Shift] key, though it is possible to get multiple goheis even when your clicks per second is 6.
 If you want to check out what your clicks per second is, you can check it out on [a=https://cps-check.com/keyboard-cps]this website[/a].

+Some people might prefer other input devices, such as the use of a controller, a separate keyboard for your other hand or a Guitar Hero.
+I don't know how those devices work, but I am sure the same concept applies where you need a high CPS.

 ### Luck
 [hr_minor]